Filip123/Project-DD1349/README.md

 # Project-DD1349
 Project Description:
-F1 map tracker allows the user to view real past f1 races on a 2D map.
+Project Description: F1 map tracker allows the user to view real past 2023 formual 1 races on a 2D map.
 The data of car location is from openF1 api.
 The user can view and interact with the product on a website we will create.
-The cars are displayed as dots on the track map and the user can select which of the cars to show out of all the 20 cars.
+The car is Max Verstappen and is displayed as a dot on the track map.
 The user can also move through the time of the race, simmilar to a youtube video.

-How to install and use the project:
+How to install and use the project: Install virtual environment with the modules and libraries in requirments.txt file.
+Then run the run.py file, and copy the localhost link in browser.
-Access product through a website on a browser.

-Languages:
-Python, HTML, CSS & JavaScript
+Languages: Python, HTML, CSS & JavaScript

-Libraries, frameworks:
-Python flask - website
-Pandas - Data extraction
+Libraries, frameworks: Python flask - website Pandas - Data extraction